Understanding child injuries

 - in the kitchen – read more about household poisons, burns prevention and scalds prevention

-- at the pool or beach or near water – read more about safe fun with water
+- at the pool or beach or near water – read more about water safety

 - near driveways, car parks and roads – read more about pedestrian safety and staying safe in the car